mandrasch/ddev-pull-wp-helper-plugin/README.md

+# DDEV pull WP helper plugin

 Status: _Work in progress, not ready for production yet.
 Please delete the plugin from your site after you got all the values._

 Tiny plugin to help with getting the needed enviroment values (database type, php version, path) for https://ddev-pull-wp.mandrasch.eu/.